 for their responsibilities in the Castor project, with allegations of PREVARICATION, FRAUD IN PUBLIC ADMINISTRATION AND EMBEZZLEMENT OF PUBLIC FUNDS.

-The lawsuit is filed with the Central Magistrate’s Court of the National High Court due to its competence in cases of fraud that has produced, or that may have produced, a serious impact on the safety of commercial transactions, the national economy or financial damage for the majority of people in the territory.
+The lawsuit was filed in February 2018 at the Central Magistrate’s Court of the National High Court due to its competence in cases of fraud that has produced, or that may have produced, a serious impact on the safety of commercial transactions, the national economy or financial damage for the majority of people in the territory.

-Citizens are facing the possibility of having to assume the cost of 1,350,730,000 euros (which, with interest, amounts to 2,419,940,000 euros) either through their gas bills, as has happened to date, or through the state budget.
+Citizens are facing the possibility of having to assume the cost of this PPP, which amounts to 3.28 billion euros, including interests, maintenance and the compensation paid to the company when it renounced the concession, either through their gas bills (as has happened up to December 2017), or through the state budget.

 ||||| This is why we are carrying out this coordinated citizen action with the following OBJECTIVES: